We just reached 30,000 articles on this wiki! 🥳

 loot1.bsp

 A version of the map "Bootcamp" that was intended for the cut "Loot" multiplayer gamemode.
 This gamemode started with teams of two people shared items and damage, and they had to hunt around the level for a bag of loot, as well as weapons.
 The players could only carry one weapon.
 When the loot is found, the players had to bring it back to the flag pole area to win the round.
 Killed players had to wait for the next round to spawn again.
 However, the logic for this gamemode seems to not be present in the code.
 Currently when loaded you start in a cage that briefly opens, allowing you to explore the map.
-A few Human Grunt npcs are running around in a loop around the map.
+A few Human Grunts are running around in a loop around the map.

 (Source: Combine Overwiki)